 Labels and brands cost more.
 Sometimes it’s worth it – but not always – shop around and look at reviews before you part with your cash

 If you buy a lot from somewhere, and can save with offers, then it may be worth paying more up front to save overall.

-Amazon offers their prime members** free delivery on thousands of items once you’ve paid £79 per year (there is a 30 day free trial available** as well to see if it works for you first, saving you even more!).
+Amazon offers their prime members free delivery on thousands of items once you’ve paid your annual membership fee (there’s a 30 day free trial available as well to see if it works for you first, saving you even more!).

 It could work out to be a huge saving if you do it right! (it’s also usually 1 day delivery, and you get access to the kindle book library for free books once a month as well!).

-Another one that I would recommend is Tesco delivery** – I signed up for the midweek delivery saver slot for a year for £30 – and you get unlimited deliveries Tuesdays – Thursdays for this amount.
+Another one that I would recommend is Tesco delivery – I signed up for the midweek delivery saver slot for a year for £30 (a few years ago now) – and you get unlimited deliveries Tuesdays – Thursdays for this amount.
 There are others available and if you work out that you would save overall, then it’s definitely worthwhile.

 Especially for larger purchases it’s always worth doing a little research online first.

 With so many online stores available, you may be surprised at the difference in prices that you can find.